fastapi/fastapi/docs/en/docs/tutorial/sql-databases.md

 And then we can create the required dependency in the *path operation function*, to get that session directly.

-With that, we can just call `crud.get_user` directly from inside of the *path operation function* and use that session.
+With that, we can just call `crud.get_user` directly from inside the *path operation function* and use that session.

 !!! tip
     Notice that the values you return are SQLAlchemy models, or lists of SQLAlchemy models.